 Viltrox AF 28mm f/4.5 pancake build

 I knew this lens was small, but I wasn’t ready for how small it actually is when I first took it out of the package.
 It is almost comically small.
 Think body-cap plus.
 And for the price and size you might expect it to feel cheap and plastic, but it really is not.
 It is built around a metal mount – I was truly surprised by that.
-Despite the metal parts it weighs only 80 grams.
 The affordable Nikon 28mm f/2.8 and 40mm f/2 lenses have a much cheaper feeling and looking plastic mounts.
 I can’t say if the plastic is a problem in normal use, but at least a metal mount feels more durable and more premium.
+Despite the metal parts the Viltrox only weighs 80 grams.

-The base of the lens is also made of metal.
-The front section of the lens is made of high quality plastics and has a small lever to close a built-in lens cap to protect the tiny front element.
+Most of the lens body is made of metal.
+But the front section of the lens is made of high quality plastics.
+It has a small lever to close the built-in lens cap to protect the tiny front element.
 This saves space and works very well.
-The little lever gives great feedback and makes it easy to open and close the cap with one flick of the finger without looking.
+The little lever gives great feedback and makes it easy to open and close the cap with one finger, even without looking.

 Of course there is no weather sealing on the lens.
 So you have to be careful with dust and moisture when using this lens.
 On the back of the lens you will find the mount contacts and a USB-C port that allows you to install new firmware.